 JCPCs can make data-based decisions to determine the need for prevention programs and disposition options from the actual indicators of the risk factors in each county and from juvenile justice data maintained by DPS.
 The Community Programs section works to guide local communities in developing an appropriate continuum to serve local youth based on collected data.

-Juvenile Crime Prevention Council members are appointed by each county’s board of commissioners.
-These councils are composed of community leaders in a variety of fields, including representatives from county government; the local school system; law enforcement; the judiciary; public health entities; mental health providers; human services agencies; businesses and nonprofits.
+Juvenile Crime Prevention Council members are appointed by each county’s Board of Commissioners and composed of community leaders in a variety of fields, including representatives from county government; the local school system; law enforcement; the judiciary; public health entities; mental health providers; human services agencies; businesses and nonprofits.
+Council-elected members serve as the chair and co-chair and preside over these monthly meetings (some councils meet bi-monthly) which are open to the public to attend.
+You can access the JCPC Chairperson Directory for the name and email address of a Chair to contact for meeting locations.
+The JCPC Statewide Meeting Calendar provides each county’s meeting date and time.

 The programs contained in the Juvenile Justice Service Directory represent a wide spectrum of services across North Carolina, reaching youth in all 100 counties.
 Juvenile Crime Prevention Council members work to fund the following types of services and programs in their local communities: